wuyilingwei/Waline_Autoupdate/README.md

 ## Steps to Set Up

+### For New Waline:

+1. Fork this repository

+2. Go to Vercel, deploy a project by fork repository

+3. Setup.

+### For Exist Waline:

 1. Connect Vercel Project to GitHub Repository

 Ensure your Vercel project is linked to your GitHub repository.
 If not, manually create a connection in the Vercel dashboard.